 This post was created in partnership with Northwest Cherry Growers.
 All opinions are our own.

 Okay, we get it.
 Valentine’s Day can be cheesy and overdone.
 On the flip side, it’s an excuse to eat delicious food with people you love–and what’s the harm in that?
 Growing up, my mom would decorate our house with red hearts and tape Valentines to the door of my room.
 While Alex and I don’t generally celebrate ourselves, now that little Larson is in the picture, it gives us a whole new excuse to celebrate the holiday.
+These chocolate cherry dessert bites are a perfect dessert for Valentine’s Day: or really any time of the year!
+They’re vegan and made simply of clean ingredients.
+Keep reading for the chocolate cherry dessert bites recipe and a bit more about sweet cherries.

 - The crust is made of almonds, oats, cocoa powder, coconut oil and maple syrup, blended into crumbles and pressed into a muffin tin.